LibCity/Bigscity-LibCity-Docs/source/developer_guide/implemented_datasets.md

 Here, we present how to develop a new dataset, and apply it to the `LibTraffic`.

-We have developed a standard dataset for the following tasks:

--  Traffic Flow Prediction
--  Traffic Speed Prediction
--  On-Demand Service Predition
--  Trajectory Location Prediction

 ## The Implemented Dataset Classes

 Here we introduce the functions of several dataset classes that have been implemented.